 Following the end of the Islanders’ dynasty, just three players hit 100 points, one of which was Bossy.
 The other two, who were also part of the Stanley Cup teams, were Brett Sutter and John Tonelli.
 While his scoring was often overshadowed by Trottier and Bossy, Tonelli always managed to be in the middle of big plays even before his first only 100-point season in 1984-85

-Tonelli is most known for setting up Bob Nystrom’s overtime Stanley Cup clinching goal in 1980, the first of four straight for the Islanders, but he also assisted on Bossy’s 50th goal in 50 games and was at the center of keeping the “Drive For Five” alive during the 1984 playoffs, illegally or otherwise.
+Tonelli is most known for setting up Bob Nystrom’s overtime Stanley Cup-clinching goal in 1980, the first of four straight for the Islanders, but he also assisted on Bossy’s 50th goal in 50 games and was at the center of keeping the “Drive For Five” alive during the 1984 playoffs, illegally or otherwise.
 Stan Fischler considers Tonelli to be “the most underrated Islanders hero from the first Cup right through to this series.”
-His number will be retired by the Islanders on Feb.
+His number was retired by the Islanders on Feb.
 21, 2020, joining Trottier and Bossy, amongst others.